vormkracht10/laravel-google-analytics-v4/README.md

 // Get the top 20 landing pages for the last 14 days:
 $data = Analytics::getTopLandingPages(period: Period::days(14), limit: 20);

+// Get the top 20 landing pages with query string for the last 14 days, grouped by page title:
+$data = Analytics::getLandingPagesPlusQueryString(period: Period::days(14), limit: 20);

 // Get the top 5 traffic sources for the last 14 days:
 $data = Analytics::getTopTrafficSources(period: Period::days(14), limit: 5);